 Draw, write, color, or paint a thank you and send it to your teacher!
 Depending on where your school is at with in-person learning, there are a variety of ways to deliver it.
 If you can’t physically deliver or mail it, try scanning or taking a picture of it!
 If your teacher is on Livingtree Engage, use the inbox feature and send it as a direct message.

 Physically write a heartfelt card or letter to your teacher (just watch that grammar!).
 Need ideas of what to write?
 Share memorable moments, ways they’ve impacted you, something specific you’ve learned, or just your favorite thing about being in their class.

 You can do something for your community on behalf of your teacher.
-Take some time to volunteer, or make a donation in their name.
-If you choose to volunteer, make sure you can do so safely.
+Take some time to volunteer, or make a donation in your teacher’s name.

 Gift cards are certainty still an option, especially since most are available to send via email.
 Here are a few great options to consider: